A homological approach to pseudoisotopy theory. I: High-dimensional handlebodies and their mapping classes

 \subsection{Automorphisms of handlebodies}

-The proof of \cref{thm:mainthm} relies on considering a more general family of manifold than discs, the boundary connected sums and their boundaries as well as the manifolds obtained by cutting out an embedded disc $D^{2n}\subset \partial V_g$, which we denote by This includes the case $g=0$, that is $V_0=D^{2n+1}$, $W_0=S^{2n}$, and $W_{0,1}=D^{2n}$.
-Using the notation introduced in \cref{section:prelim}, the restriction of diffeomorphisms and relative homotopy automorphisms of $V_g$ to its boundary induces a commutative diagram
+The proof of \cref{thm:mainthm} relies on considering a more general family of manifold than discs, the boundary connected sums and their boundaries as well as the manifolds obtained by cutting out a fixed embedded disc $D^{2n}\subset \partial V_g$, denoted by This includes the case $g=0$, that is $V_0=D^{2n+1}$, $W_0=S^{2n}$, and $W_{0,1}=D^{2n}$.
+Using the notation introduced in Sections \ref{section:diffeomorphisms} and \ref{sect:hAutPrelim}, the restriction of diffeomorphisms and relative homotopy automorphisms of $V_g$ to its boundary induces a commutative diagram

 where the right horizontal maps are fibrations and the left maps the inclusions of the fibres over the identity.
-These fibrations need not be surjective and we denote their images by Furthermore, we write $\hAut^\cong_\partial(V_g)$, $\hAut^\cong_{D^{2n}}(V_g,W_{g,1})$ and $\hAut^\cong_{\partial}(W_{g,1})$ for the components hit by the vertical maps.
+These fibrations need not be surjective; we denote their images by Furthermore, in agreement with \eqref{equ:components-aut-hit-by-diff} we write for the components hit by the vertical maps.
 Block variants of all of the above automorphism spaces are defined in the same way.